mavisluan/TestRepo/README.md

 # Tic-Tac-Toe Project

-- This project is built with ReactJS.
-- It is a Tic-Tac-Toe game web app.
+It is a Tic-Tac-Toe game web app, built with ReactJS.

 # Project Screenshot